Bachelor of Architecture Mission Statement

 Bachelor of Architecture Goals and Objectives

 - Students will demonstrate the ability to communicate through visual medium from the hand to the computer.
-(Media & Representation)
+(Media and Representation)

 - Students will demonstrate creative and intellectual independence to applied architectural research.
 (Research)

 - Pratt seeks to instill aesthetic judgment, knowledge, collaborative skill, and technical expertise which can blend theory with creative applications in the preparation of students to become leaders in the profession.
 (Professionalism)

 Highest Professional Standards

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes two types of degrees: the Bachelor of Architecture and the Master of Architecture.
 A program may be granted a five-year, three-year, or a two-year term of accreditation, depending on its degree of conformance with established educational standards.